fastoch/Learning-to-learn/README.md

 Breaking down a complex subject into small pieces that are easy to understand or to tackle.
 We can only hold 4 chunks of knowledge in our working memory, which is why it's hard to solve a big problem.

-If you want to become a professional web developer, you need to divide and conquer.
+If you want to become a professional web developer, you need to learn the art of chunking.

-Start by learning a few things about HTML, and make sure to store these concepts into your long term memory.
+## Spaced Repetition Revisited